nice-devone/nice-cxone-mobile-sdk-ios/README.md

 The sample comes from a sample app that you can get from [CXone Mobile SDK sample application](https://github.com/nice-devone/nice-cxone-mobile-sample-ios) or [UI Module](https://github.com/nice-devone/nice-cxone-mobile-ui-ios).

+> ⚠️ Important: To ensure the sustainability of SDK version support, only the last two major versions are permitted.
+Attempting to use an outdated version will result in a `CXoneChatSDKError.sdkVersionNotSupported` error from the `getChannelConfiguration(environment:brandId:channelId:)` method, which will prevent further use of CXone chat services.

 ## Connect Your Application to CXone